An Alternative to Mud Jacking and Slab Jacking in Greensboro, Winston Salem, High Point, Lexington

 The traditional solution to this problem used to be mud jacking.
-This is a technique used to repair and lift concrete slabs that have settled by using a mortar-based mix pumped below the slab to lift it to a level position.
+This is a technique used to repair and lift concrete slabs that have settled by using a mortar-based mix pumped below the slab to lift it.
 The mortar-based mixture is referred to as mud or slurry.
 A hole is drilled in the concrete slab and the slurry is pumped below the concrete.

 While mud jacking offered a temporary fix for concrete settlement, over time, many flaws with this process were uncovered – particularly that the weight of the mixture would eventually cause more slab settlement.

-Tar Heel Basement Systems offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
-The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
-If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in Greensboro, Winston Salem, High Point, Lexington and nearby.
+Tar Heel Basement Systems offers a fast, effective, and less invasive approach to concrete lifting with PolyRenewal®.
+The PolyRenewal® system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
+If you’re interested in learning about what PolyRenewal® can do for you, call us for a free estimate in Greensboro, Winston Salem, High Point, Lexington, and nearby.

 Mud jacking can be effective for heavy structures, especially when used in conjunction with slab piers.
 However, it should not be used as a solution to lifting a footing or floor slab that has settled.
 Most of the time mud jacking will not be able to lift the slab and heavy partition walls sitting on top of it.
 We highly recommend slab piers be used instead in this situation.